Saddam Hussein and al-Qaeda link allegations

 The Saddam Hussein and al-Qaeda link allegations were based on false claims by the United States federal government alleging that a secretive relationship existed between Iraqi president Saddam Hussein and the pan-Islamist militant organization al-Qaeda between 1992 and 2003.
 US president George W. Bush used it as a main reason for invading Iraq in 2003.

-The conspiracy theory dates after the Gulf War in 1991, when Iraqi Intelligence Service officers met al-Qaeda members in 1992.
+The conspiracy theory dates to after the Gulf War in 1991, when Iraqi Intelligence Service officers met al-Qaeda members in 1992.
 After the September 11 attacks in 2001, the conspiracy theory gained worldwide attention.
 The consensus of intelligence experts, backed up by reports from the 9/11 Commission, United States Senate Select Committee on Intelligence, and declassified United States Department of Defense reports, was that these contacts never led to a relationship between Saddam Hussein and al-Qaeda.
 Critics of Bush have said that he was intentionally building a case for war with Iraq with no regard for factual evidence.